jonnonz1/nz-statute-book/acts/public/2001/public-trust-act-2001.md

 (2) Nothing in subsection (1)—
   (a) limits or affects the generality of sections 104 and 110; or (b) affects the liability of the occupier to the owner of the land.
-(3) Public Trust may transfer land it manages under this Part to the person equitably entitled to it, if it is satisfied that the registered proprietor of the land has—
+(3) Public Trust may transfer land it manages under this Part to the person equitably entitled to it, if it is satisfied that the registered owner of the land has—
   (a) sold the land; and
   (b) received payment of all amounts to which he or she is entitled on sale.
 (4) In the case of a transfer under subsection (3),— (a) Public Trust may, before the transfer, require the payment of an appropriate fee, plus charges and expenses incurred or payable by Public Trust:
-  (b) the transfer may be made without requiring any payment on behalf of the registered proprietor:
+  (b) the transfer may be made without requiring any payment on behalf of the registered owner:
   (c) the transfer does not affect the rights that any other person may have in respect of the land.

 ### 106 Property to be held for owner